20 Minute Coconut Lime Chicken Curry

 - 1 13.5-14 oz. can unsweetened coconut milk

-- Juice of 1 medium lime or more to taste
+- 1 medium lime, zested and juiced, or more to taste

 - (Optional Step) Place the chicken in a strainer or colander and sprinkle it with baking soda.
 Mix well and let this mixture marinate for about 20 minutes.
 Rinse the chicken thoroughly, ensuring it’s completely free of any baking soda.
 Set aside.